javasmuse/BlackjackProject/README.md

 Git, Eclipse, Java, loops, classes, object orientated programming.

 ### How to Run
-Easy play, asks if you want to deal again or quit, allow user the option to hit or stay.
+Easy play, asks if you want to deal again or quit, also allows user the option to hit or stay.

 ### Lessons Learned
 In working with classes and object oriented programming I feel like I have been reaching around in a dark room, after 4 weeks of Java and doing this project I feel like the lights have finally been turned on, maybe not full on, but getting clearer.
+Also, loops can get buggy.